-Form N-644, Application for Posthumous Citizenship, must be filed on behalf of the deceased service member within 2 years of their death.
-Upon approval of the application, we will issue a Certificate of Citizenship in the name of the deceased veteran establishing posthumously that they were a U.S. citizen on the date they died.
+You must file Form N-644, Application for Posthumous Citizenship, on behalf of the deceased service member within two years of their death.
+Upon approving the application, we will issue a Certificate of Citizenship in the name of the deceased veteran establishing posthumously that they were a U.S. citizen on the date they died.

-Other provisions of the law extend immigration benefits to the service member’s surviving spouse, children and parents.
-For information on survivor benefits for a qualifying service member’s surviving spouse, child, or parent, see the Family Based Survivor Benefits page.
+Other provisions of the law extend immigration benefits to the service member’s surviving spouse, children, and parents.
+For information, see the Family Based Survivor Benefits page.

 Before your naturalization interview, be sure to study for the English and civics test by using our free resources to help you prepare.